lemmit/ActorsNet/README.md

 ---------

 Asp.Net MVC + SignalR meets Actors!

-Call the actors from your javascript.
+Call the sever-side actors within your javascript.
 All you have to do is to declare used messages types.
+See examples below!

 ---------
 ## Modules description